shaynemeyer/ai-resume-builder/README.md

 - Better state management
 - Fix data refresh issue after creating or updating an experience.
 - Fix data refresh issue after creating or updating an education.
+- Fix data refresh issue after creating or updating an skill.
+- Add way to go back to dashboard when done.
+"Resume Complete